Easy Cheesy Salmon Casserole (Creamy, Cozy & Weeknight-Friendly)

 Step 5: Bake

-Bake uncovered for 40 minutes, until the casserole is heated through and the center is set.
+Bake uncovered for about 40 minutes, until the casserole is heated through, the center no longer looks wet, and the edges are lightly bubbling.

 Step 6: Add Topping